dentarg/auth0-blog/_posts/2017-02-21-jwt-brute-forcing-hs256-is-possible.markdown

 ![Crack](https://cdn.auth0.com/blog/bruteforceattack/token.png)

-It took about 6.16s on my laptop to crack the key.
+It took about 6.16s on my laptop to crack the secret key.

 With the help of [jwt.io](https://jwt.io), let's sign another token quickly, but with a secret, *secret*.